PaloAltoNetworks/google-cloud-vmseries-ncc-tutorial/README.md

     > Both firewalls should be exporting a default route for each of their BGP peers on the Cloud Router.

 ### Network Connectivity Center Configuration
-Review the connection status of the Cloud Routers to the VM-Series firewalls in each region.

 1. In Google Cloud, go to **Network Connectivity → Network Connectivity Center**.